Nitrokey/nethsm-pkcs11/openapi/docs/DefaultApi.md

 ## keys_key_id_put

-> keys_key_id_put(key_id, body, mechanisms, tags)
+> keys_key_id_put(key_id, private_key, mechanisms, tags)

 Import a private key into NetHSM and store it under the *KeyID* path.
 The public key will be automatically derived.
+The parameters of the key can be passed as a PEM file or a JSON object.

 ### Parameters